 Festivals / Awards

-Haifa IFF 2018, Warsaw IFF 2018 (Best Film, F.I.PRES.CI.
+Haifa IFF 2018, Warsaw IFF 2018 (Winner: Best Film, F.I.PRES.CI.
 Award, Young F.I.PRES.CI.
-Award – 1st/2nd Film Competition), Thessaloniki IFF 2018 (Best Actress Award – Marisha Triantafyllidou), Rabat IFF 2018, Belgrade IFF 2018, Festival du Cinema Méditerranéen de Bruxelles 2018 (Best Film Press Award and Prix Special du Jury), Les Arcs IFF 2018, Göteborg IFF 2019, Bengaluru IFF 2019, Vannes EFF 2019, Kosmorama Trondheim IFF 2019, Sofia IFF 2019 (Best Balkan Film Award), Crossing Europe EFF 2019, Espoo Cine 2019, New York Greek Film Expo 2019, Festival de Cinema de Cinq Continents, Molodist Kiev IFF 2019, LA Greek FF 2019 (Best Actress Award), etc.
+Award – 1st/2nd Film Competition), Thessaloniki IFF 2018 (Winner: Best Actress Award – Marisha Triantafyllidou), Rabat IFF 2018, Belgrade IFF 2018, Festival du Cinema Méditerranéen de Bruxelles 2018 (Winner: Best Film Press Award and Prix Special du Jury), Les Arcs IFF 2018, Göteborg IFF 2019, Bengaluru IFF 2019, Vannes EFF 2019, Kosmorama Trondheim IFF 2019, Sofia IFF 2019 (Winner: Best Balkan Film Award), Crossing Europe EFF 2019, Espoo Cine 2019, New York Greek Film Expo 2019, Festival de Cinema de Cinq Continents, Molodist Kiev IFF 2019, LA Greek FF 2019 (Winner: Best Actress Award), etc.

 3 Hellenic Film Academy Awards – Best Debut Director, Best Actress (Marisha Triantafyllidou), Best Supporting Part Actress (Maria Filini) – Also nominated for Best Film, Best Script and Best Make-up.